-Coffee connoisseurs love coffee for its delicious flavors and are keen on exploring the tasting notes of different single origins.
-But the biggest reason coffee is an essential part of the morning for most people, is its caffeine kick.
+Coffee connoisseurs mostly love coffee because of its delicious flavors, and they’re especially keen on exploring the tasting notes of different single-origin beans.
+But for many people, the most important reason for firing up their coffee machines is the caffeine kick.

-But what if you’re a true caffeine fiend who has build up a tolerance and the regular cup of coffee just won’t cut it anymore?
-You’re in luck.
-Some of the coffee companies produce coffee that has more than a double amount of caffeine than your regular cup of java.
+But what if you’re a true caffeine fiend who has built up a tolerance and casual coffee consumption just won’t cut it anymore?
+You’re in luck!
+There are plenty of options for store-bought coffee that have more than double the caffeine of regular joe.

-We’re going to introduce you to the deadliest coffees we’ve found.
-Approach with caution because these ones are not for the faint-hearted.
+We’re going to introduce you to the deadliest coffees we’ve found while looking at the factors that influence coffee’s strength and what makes these coffee brews differ from a regular cup of coffee.
+Approach with caution, though, because these beans are not for the faint-hearted.

 Quick Summary: Strongest Coffee In The World